-Here is the list of Contaner Orchestration systmes that my provide solutons to all/some of these challenges.
+Here is the list of Container Orchestration systems that provide solutions to all/some of these challenges.

 Container Orchestrators list

-- kubernetes - an open-source system for management of containerized applications.
+kubernetes - an open-source system for management of containerized applications.
 Build from scratch with learnings from Borg1.
-Kubernetes seems to have most advanced integrated feature set (End of 2016).
-Scheduling, Service Discovery, Proxy & Load Balancing as well as a lot of other small things are build in.
-And of course Google Container Cloud (GCC) is Kubernetes driven.
+Kubernetes seems to have the most advanced integrated feature set (End of 2016).
+Scheduling, Service Discovery, Proxy & Load Balancing as well as a lot of other small things are built-in.
+And of course, Google Container Cloud (GCC) is Kubernetes driven.

-- Docker Swarm Mode starts to step on kubernetes feets from version 1.12.2.
-The build-in swarm mode allows managing of cluster and services comparably to kubernetes.
-Still it don't has feature set of kubernetes, but native to Docker and very comprehensive.
+Docker in Swarm Mode starts to step on Kubernetes feet from version 1.12.2.
+The build-in swarm mode allows the managing of clusters and services comparably to Kubernetes.
+Still, it doesn’t have a feature set of Kubernetes, but native to Docker and very comprehensive.